chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 #### Add global styles

 Our design system requires some global styles (a CSS reset) to be applied to the document for components to be rendered correctly.
 The styles can be added easily via a Styled Components global style tag.
-For reference here is how the code is exported from `src/shared/global.js`:
+Adjust your global styles, located in `src/shared/global.js` to the following:

 ```javascript
 // src/shared/global.js